Cityhood for Sparta

 The committee includes 3 elected Village Council members: Robert Carlstrom, Brenda Braybrook, and Dave Cumings.
 Tom Cheslek, who serves as the DDA Chairman and is a long time Sparta resident and business owner is on the committee to represent the voice of the business community.
 Bruce Pindzia is a long time resident of the village and serves as a voice for village residents who do not have any formal affiliation with the village government.

 The Village and Township governments do not always share the same goals or visions for the future.
 However, Sparta Township receives at least 43% of their property tax revenue and 43% of their tax administrative fees from village taxpayers.
+Approximately 15-18% of the Township General Fund comes from Village Taxpayers.
 So, essentially, they are able to use a portion of income collected from the village on initiatives the village does not necessarily support or have input on.
 Or, in extreme cases, things the village views as counter productive to it's goals.
 This has led to an untenable situation where a separation may be necessary.

-The process generally takes 2-3 years from exploration to completion.
+The process could take 2-3 years from exploration to completion.
 The committee has just recently been formed and began looking into the potential pro’s and con’s.
 Whether the process ultimately moves to the phase where the village is actively taking the steps to become a city will be decided around August of 2025.
-After that point, the process could take another 1.5-2 years depending on many factors, some of which are within the control of residents, others are controlled by the state of Michigan.
+After that point, the process could take another 1-2 years depending on many factors, some of which are within the control of residents, others are controlled by the state of Michigan.

 There will be an opportunity for residents to vote on this issue at least two times.
 They will vote for the charter commission members and ultimately the charter (the constitution for the city) itself if this goes forward.